carmosilva-vinicius/Brain/Programming/CSHARP/ASP.NET/Performance/Serialization.md

-Here are some approaches to serialize data using `System.Text.Json`, this is part of .NET [[CSHARP|C#]] framework that in general it presents better [[Performance and Optimization|performance]] than the popular Newtonsoft package.
+Here are some approaches to serialize data using `System.Text.Json`, this is part of [[dotNET|.NET]] framework that in general it presents better [[Performance and Optimization|performance]] than the popular Newtonsoft package.

 ```csharp
 // Example 1